Weight gain and subsequent weight loss, pregnancy and breastfeeding with subsequent deflation of the breasts are a

-So what can we offer someone who has sagging breasts?
+So what can we offer someone who has sagging breasts aside breast augmentation?
 There are a few common reasons for sagging breasts.
 These include post pregnancy volume loss, excessively large breasts or excessive skin laxity.

 1. Post Breastfeeding/ Pregnancy Volume Loss